 3 Quick Data Privacy Tips for Consumers

-- Secure your passwords.
 Securing your passwords is fundamental to securing your online privacy.
-Use strong, unique passwords for every online account and app, enable multi-factor authentication (2FA) on all accounts that support it, and use a password manager like Keeper.
+Use strong, unique passwords for every online account and app, enable Multi-Factor Authentication (MFA) on all accounts that support it, and use a password manager like Keeper.
 Keeper automatically generates unique, high-strength, random passwords for all your sites and apps and stores them in a personal, encrypted digital vault that you can access from any device, running any operating system.

 Get Keeper Unlimited and start securely storing your personal passwords on unlimited devices!